boostcon/cppnow_website/2017-conference/_posts/2017-03-15-rust-keynote.md

     }
 </style>

-At C++Now, we love to challenge the norm.
+At C++Now, we love to challenge the status quo.

-Many of our favorite C++Now keynotes have presented views that differ from accepted C++ philosophy and thoughtfully question the status quo in the C++ community.
+Many of our favorite C++Now keynotes have presented views that differ from accepted C++ philosophy and thoughtfully question common practice in the C++ community.

 We have a few keynotes this year and they share a common theme that reflects our desire for new perspectives: